A cocktail lounge at the top of the Beekman Tower. 360° greenhouse terrace. Manhattan views. Custom design. 5 Star Menu. All year round.

 It originally served as a womens-only club and hotel space for the national Greek-letter sororities.
 And in 1934 it was rebranded as the Beekman Tower and opened to all.

-In February 2018, the elevator to the 26th floor will once again open its doors and inspire a new generation.
+The doors to the 26th floor have once again opened and are now inspiring a new generation.